'It was screaming and yelping': Man convicted for beating dog

 At one point during cross-examination, defence lawyer Tim Conder asked the teenage witness if it was fair to say the puppy was making "excited noises" during the beating.

 "It sounded terrified.
-If a dog was getting hurt it would yelp - that's what it sounded like to me."
+If a dog was getting hurt it would yelp - that's what it sounded like to me," she said.

-Questions were also raised by Conder about the accuracy of the second witness's evidence, after he originally said in a statement that he witnessed the offending at 1pm.
+Conder also raised questions about the accuracy of the second witness's evidence, after he originally said in a statement that he witnessed the offending at 1pm.

 October's lawyer did not call any witnesses and the accused did not take the stand himself.

-In finding the man guilty, Tauranga District Court Judge Bill Lawson said the evidence of the witnesses was convincing.
+In finding the man guilty, Judge Bill Lawson said the evidence of the witnesses was convincing.

 "I consider that both [witnesses] were honest and reliable.
 They made concessions where appropriate, but were confident the kick was to illicit pain."